ElektraInitiative/libelektra/doc/help/elektra-faq.md

    Then it was challenging to actually implement the [vision](/doc/VISION.md).
 2. Bootstrapping:
    Developers would like to have everything smooth and shiny, like packages available as are part of their distributions.
-   But Elektra only gets packaged, if there are already application using Elektra.
+   But Elektra only gets packaged if there are already application using Elektra.
-   We solved this problem, by [many intermediate steps](/doc/dev/history.md), e.g., [mounting](elektra-mounting.md) existing configuration files and operate on them.
+   We solved this problem in [many intermediate steps](/doc/dev/history.md), e.g., allow [mounting](elektra-mounting.md) legacy configuration files.

 ## Do We Retain the Old Way of Configuring Things, i.e. Manually Editing an INI File in /etc?